D00237535/Server-Side-CRUD-CA/README.md

 ### Instructions for use
 * Install XAMPP
-* Open XAMPP control panel and start MySQL and Apache
+* Open XAMPP and start up MySQL and Apache
-* Create a MySQL database called offlicense in PHP MyAdmin
+* Create a MySQL database called ssd_ca2_db in PHP MyAdmin
-* Run the code in the data-for-your-database.txt file in PHP MyAdmin
+* Copy the code in the data-for-your-database.txt file and paste it in PHP MyAdmin
 * Move the PHP files in to your htdocs folder inside the XAMPP folder so Apache can process the PHP code
 * Configure the database.php file to connect to your SQL database